dekuNukem/duckyPad/duckyscript_info.md

 ## Overview

-duckyScript is a simple scripting language developed for [USB Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe), which can `"inject keystrokes at superhuman speeds"` to `"install backdoors, exfiltrate documents, or capture credentials"`.
-This is known as [BadUSB attack](https://arstechnica.com/information-technology/2014/07/this-thumbdrive-hacks-computers-badusb-exploit-makes-devices-turn-evil/).
+duckyScript is a simple scripting language for automating keypresses.
+It was originally developed for [USB Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe).

-However, there is no reason why we can't use duckyScript to do something productive!
-After all, it's just for automating keypresses!

 This guide gives an concise overview of duckyScript.
-For more detailed information, [see this page](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript).
+For more information, [see this page](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript).

 ## Syntax